Riverview Hospital (Coquitlam)

 Riverview Hospital was a Canadian mental health facility located in Coquitlam, British Columbia.
 It operated under the governance of BC Mental Health & Addiction Services until it closed, in July 2012.
-In December 2015, the provincial government announced plans to replace the obsolete buildings with new mental health facilities, scheduled to open in about 2019.
+In December 2015, the provincial government announced plans to replace the obsolete buildings with new mental health facilities.
 On October 12, 2021, the new Red Fish Healing Centre for Mental Health and Addiction opened on the site.

-At one time, Riverview Hospital was known as Essondale Hospital, for Henry Esson Young (1862–1939), who played an important role in establishing the facility.
-The neighbourhood where the hospital is located also became known as the Essondale neighbourhood.

 History

-In 1876, Royal Hospital in Victoria was converted to British Columbia's first facility to house mentally ill patients.
-Due to crowding, Royal Hospital was closed and the patients moved to the new Provincial Asylum for the Insane in 1878.
-Again facing problems of overcrowding at the turn of the century, in 1904, the provincial government purchased 1000 acre in then-rural Coquitlam for the construction of Riverview Hospital and the adjacent Colony Farm lands.
-Construction of a temporary "Hospital for the Mind" began at the Riverview property in 1909.